udemere/usehooks/README.md

 A hook to get the current window size dynamically.

+### `useArray`

+A hook to manage arrays with utility functions for adding, removing, updating, inserting, or clearing items from the array.

 ## Usage

 You can import and use any of the hooks in your React components like so: